 Preference for admission will be given to applicants who complete at least one advanced science course, in addition to the required coursework, that builds a foundation within human or molecular-cellular biology.

 The Committee on Admissions of Creighton University's School of Medicine, like most other medical schools, requires applicants to have a foundation in the following activities:

-- Commitment to "service of others" through non-medical volunteer activities
+• Commitment to service of others through both medical and non-medical volunteer activities